sorccu/JSX/doc/introduction.rst

 Run "Hello, world!"
 ========================================

-There's ``jsx`` command in the distribution, which is the JSX compiler.
+There's ``jsx`` command in the SDK, which is the JSX compiler.

 You can start JSX with a usual program.
 Type as follows in the JSX distribution and/or repository and you will see it says "Hello, world!". ::

     jsx$ bin/jsx --run example/hello.jsx

-Basic Syntax
+Class Structure
 ========================================

 Here is the simplest "Hello, world" program.
 You can see several features of JSX in this program, namely, static types and class structure. ::